 - Decomposing Plants

 The most common cause of a smelly tank is a dead fish.
-Often it may be several days following the death of the fish before the owner realizes something is amiss.
-The fish may have jumped out of the tank, or it may have hidden in an out of the away corner of the aquarium, and given up the ghost totally unnoticed.
+It may be several days following the death of the fish before the owner realizes something is amiss.
+The fish may have jumped out of the tank, or it may have hidden in an out of the way corner of the aquarium.
 Either way, as the body decomposes, an odor is possible.
 Promptly locating the body and removing it should eliminate the odor.

 Overfeeding is another common cause of stinky fish tanks.
 The uneaten food falls to the bottom of the tank, where it promotes overgrowth of bacterial colonies.
 As the bacteria grow exponentially, gasses are released, causing a foul odor.
 Pretty soon it’s a veritable swamp of decaying and stinking, organic material.

 Excessive fish waste can also be the cause as the result of overstocking the tank.
 When fish eat, they produce waste and the number of fish increase, so does the waste.
 Eventually, the overabundance of waste is too much for the filters and beneficial bacteria to process.

 The first thing to do is take an inventory of your fish.
 Are any missing?
 If so, start searching for the remains, as that may be the cause of the bad odor.
 Be aware that sometimes fish are consumed by their tank mates, so a missing fish may never be found.
 Despite this, you should know how many fish you have, and be able to determine if one, or more, are missing.